T

 park

-• The bench from the movie is a replica and is usually located in the Savannah History Museum.
+• The bench from the movie is a replica and is often displayed at the Savannah History Museum.

 5. Evening